gianlucabencomo/PUFSL/journal.md

 loop.
 This is going to take me a pretty sizeable amount of time to figure out, and I am anticipating a ton of bugs.

+04.19.2022
+I finished about 99% of the implementation!
+I am now able to train/test few-shot models on any chemical/graphical dataset.
+The work is not completely done, however.
+I still need to 1) write the final paper, 2) prepare a final presentation, 3) create nice readme for the repository, 4) fix the loss function so I can accept support sets with different sizes of pos/neg, 5) consider having a random train/val/test split instead of a fixed one, 6) do a t-sne visualization of the embeddings as well as think about and implement other types of visualization, 7) optimize the embedding function because, while it does work and leads to okay performance, it does not match the state of the art yet.
+If I can optimize the embedding function as such that I signficantly improve accuracy, I could be well on my way to a publication, 8) do a simple random forests few-shot implementation so I have something to compare to, 9) any other improvements/modifcations to the code!
+Thankfully, I think I can start writing the final paper and complete 80% of it without having to code anything else.
+The parts of the paper I cannot yet complete are 1) model comparison (to random forests), 2) describing and detailing the architecture of the embedding function, because I have not finalized it yet, 3) results in general.
+I can most certainly write the abstract in full, the introduction in full, the conclusion in full, methods up until the point where I describe the embedding function, and the results have to be empty for now.
+For figures and tables, I think I want: 1) diagram of prototypical networks from snell, 2) t-sne for results, 3) table with accuracies within a confidence interval for 10-shot, 5-shot, 3-shot, and 1-shot.